pingcap/docs/v2.1/reference/best-practices/grafana-monitor.md

 ![Switch to a linear scale](/media/best-practices/axes-scale-linear.jpg)

-> **Recommendation:**
+> **Tip:**
 >
 > Combining tip 2 with tip 1, you can find a `sql_type` dimension to help you immediately analyze whether the `SELECT` statement or the `UPDATE` statement is slow; you can even locate the instance with slow SQL statements.

 ### Tip 3: Modify the baseline of the Y-axis to amplify changes

-If you still cannot see the trend after switching to the linear scale.
-For example, in the following figure, you want to observe the real-time change effect of `Store size` after scaling the cluster; but due to the large baseline, small changes are not visible.
+You might still cannot see the trend after switching to the linear scale.
+For example, in the following figure, you want to observe the real-time change of `Store size` after scaling the cluster, but due to the large baseline, small changes are not visible.
 In this situation, you can modify the baseline of the Y-axis from `0` to `auto` to zoom in the upper part.
-Check the two figures below, you can see that data migration begins.
+Check the two figures below, you can see data migration begins.

 The baseline defaults to `0`: